 Yes.
-If your partner or a family member dies as a result of an asbestos-related injury, an asbestos claim for compensation may still be available to the estate or the dependants of the deceased.
-The asbestos claim may be limited to the financial consequences of the death.
+If your partner or a family member dies as a result of an asbestos-related injury, a claim for compensation may still be available to the estate or the dependants of the deceased.
+The claim may be limited to the financial consequences of the death.

 What can I claim compensation for?

 In our court system, you can claim lump sum compensation (known as 'damages') if you have been injured as the result of the fault, or 'negligence', of someone else.